October 30, 2018

 From simple gadgets to complex devices for the industrial IoT – they all require compact, reliable and extremely safe power supplies.
 CeraCharge™, the world’s first rechargeable solid-state SMD battery, is a new technology that meets all these demands.

-Life today would be unimaginable without batteries using a wide variety of technologies and with widely differing capacities.
+Life today would be unimaginable without batteries and accumulators using a wide variety of technologies and with widely differing capacities.
 The Internet of Things in all its facets will in future require billions of special power supplies tailored to the requirements of new ultra-low-power semiconductors and sensors.
 These devices must function for years, independently of external power supplies, by using energy-harvesting technologies.
 The demands made on energy storage media are as follows: small dimensions, rechargeability, intrinsically safe, easy to assemble, low cost and long service life.
 Not all of these requirements can be met simultaneously using currently available technologies.
 For many applications, the TDK CeraCharge now offers a way out of this dilemma.
 Unlike most common technologies, this involves a solid-state rechargeable battery with no liquid electrolyte through which the lithium ions move during charging or discharging.
 CeraCharge is based on a multilayer technology, similar to MLCCs, as shown in Figure 1.

 Thanks to this technology, a relatively high energy density and smallest volume are combined with the safety and high volume manufacturing benefits of ceramic multilayer components.
 In addition, the use of a solid ceramic electrolyte rules out the risks of fire, explosion, or the leakage of liquid electrolyte.